Louis-Aime/calendrical-javascript/README.md

    * the missing arguments are replaced by 1 for the day and 0 for all other.
    * the date is always evaluated as a local date.
 #### static objects
- * numericFields: an array of objects that have 2 keys: *name* is a string that holds the name of a numeric field; and *value^* is a number, the default value.
+ * numericFields: an array of objects that have 2 keys: *name* is a string that holds the name of a numeric field; and *value* is a number, the default value.
 #### static errors
  * invalidDateFields: thrown if the value of a date field is not a number.
  * invalidOption: thrown if an option field bears an invalid value.